 Primary Care Network: Allergy Centre Stockholm

-CfA coordinates the activities within the Allergy Centre Stockholm.
 The Allergy Centre Stockholm gives support to primary care centres in the Stockholm area regarding the care of patients with asthma and allergies.
 The aim is to improve the care of those patients, as well as to support the primary care centres in their work with the follow-up of the quality of their care, and to encourage collaboration between primary and specialist care.
+As of the summer of 2018, the activities of the Allergy Centre Stockholm will be run as part of the Academic Primary Care Centre (APC).

 About the Allergy Centre Stockholm